WP-for-Church/Sermon-Manager/readme.txt

 * Fix: Series not showing up when sorted by date
 * Fix: Shortcodes not working when broken quotes
 * Fix: Some strings in Admin area were not being translated
+* Fix: Taxonomy images need resaving on some hosts to work
 * Fix: Timezone offset in Preached date

 ### 2.8.6 ###